kvngosas/kvngosas/README.md

 - 👋 Hi, I’m @kvngosas
-- 👀 I’m a Front-End Developer (with little Python)
+- 👀 I’m a Web Developer
 - 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me ICQ - @python.html | Telegram - @python_html